marschall/policy-registration-factory/README.md

 Two classes are offered

 <dl>
-  <dd>com.github.marschall.policyregistrationfactory.EmptyPolicyRegistrationObjectFactory</dd>
+  <dt>com.github.marschall.policyregistrationfactory.EmptyPolicyRegistrationObjectFactory</dt>
-  <dt>Creates a `PolicyRegistration` that always throws an `UnsupportedOperationException`.
-Useful for cases when a `PolicyRegistration` is not needed but a lookup happens anyway.</dt>
+  <dd>Creates a `PolicyRegistration` that always throws an `UnsupportedOperationException`.
+Useful for cases when a `PolicyRegistration` is not needed but a lookup happens anyway.</dd>
-  <dd>com.github.marschall.policyregistrationfactory.JBossPolicyRegistrationObjectFactory</dd>
+  <dt>com.github.marschall.policyregistrationfactory.JBossPolicyRegistrationObjectFactory</dt>
-  <dt>Creates a new `JBossPolicyRegistration`.</dt>
+  <dd>Creates a new `JBossPolicyRegistration`.</dd>
 </dl>